Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 ```

 ## 7.5 The __copyinit__ and __moveinit__ special methods
-`let b = a`
-Mojo uses *value semantics* by default, meaning that it expects to create a copy of `a` when assigning to `b`.
+Mojo uses *value semantics* by default, meaning that in a statement like `let b = a` we expect to create a copy of `a` when assigning to `b`.
 However, Mojo doesn't make any assumptions about *how* to copy the value of a.
+In the above program when typing `let b = square`, we get the `error: value of type 'Rectangle' cannot be copied into its destination`.
-The error indicates that we should implement a `__copyinit__` method, which would implement the copying logic.
+The error indicates that Mojo doesn't know how to copy a Rectangle struct, and that we must implement a `__copyinit__` method, which would implement the copying logic.

 Mojo does not allow mutable references to overlap with other mutable references or with immutable borrows.